ashumsd7/heyashu/README.md

-# 🌱 Open Source Digital Garden for develoers from developers 🌳
+# 🌱 Open Source Digital Garden  🌳

 Hello everyone!
 I'm **Ashutosh Anand Tiwari**, an experienced front-end developer currently exploring the world of Node.js backend development.
 This repository is my digital space where I share all aspects of my life—tech notes, blogs on technology, personal journeys, and much more.